amphoradata/amphoradata.github.io/docs/guides/data/create-amphora.md

 ## Create the Amphora

-Navigate to the `PackShareage` page, and you will get the screen below
+Navigate to the `Share` page, and you will get the screen below

 <kbd>
 <img src="/docs/assets/screenshots/nav_create_amphora.png">